Chow Mein

-When I saw this Panda Express copycat recipe for their chow mein on Damn Delicious I decided to make it for dinner.
-My kids love the chow mein at Panda Express and I really like that I can now make it at home.
-This recipe was very quick to make and tasted amazing.
-These noodles paired nicely with baked teriyaki chicken and a snow pea sauté.
+When I saw this easy chow mein Panda Express copycat recipe on Damn Delicious, I decided to make it for dinner.
+My kids loved and devoured this easy chow mein recipe and said it tasted like Panda Express’s!
+This quick Asian noodle side dish was easy to make, tasted amazing, and paired nicely with baked teriyaki chicken and garlicky snow peas.
 Who needs Chinese takeout when you can make it at home?!

-Combine the soy sauce, minced garlic, brown sugar, grated ginger, and white pepper, together in a bowl; whisk until well combined.
+Combine the soy sauce, minced garlic, brown sugar, grated ginger, and white pepper in a bowl; whisk until well combined.
 Set aside.

 Heat the Yaki-Soba noodles in a pot of boiling water until loosened, about 1-2 minutes.
 Drain well.